"You won't make any money as an artist."

 Thank you to all the artists who gave their wonderful advice.
 If you want to learn more about them, feel free to follow their work on social media and support their pages below:

 Who knows, maybe with the help of Patreon or other online avenues, you'll be able to make a living doing what you love.
+Now that you know how to use Patreon as an artist, it's time to get started.
 So how will you put yourself out there today?

+If you're an artist starting out online, you can find more helpful articles and social media graphics from Envato Tuts+ below.
 Have any experience with Patreon?
-Let us know how you like it in the comments below.
+Let us know how you like it on the forum.

 - Resources31 Best Twitch Banners Using a Banner Maker (Including Offline Banner Designs)Nona Blackman